 Accessed by liveaboard, the Similan Islands lay claim to some of the finest dive sites in Thailand.
 Thriving reefs with abundant hard and soft corals highlight the dramatic terrain.
 The islands' east and west coasts provide contrasting styles of diving within a relatively small area.
 The East coast is marked by fine coral reefs, whilst the west coast offers dramatic drift diving through granite outcrops.

 North of the Similan Islands the dive sites of Ko Bon, Ko Tachai and Richelieu Rock enjoy a deserved reputation for their big pelagic sightings.
 Richelieu Rock in particular attracts both whale sharks and manta rays in good numbers over the diving season.
-Liveaboard itineraries to these dive sites are offered on MV Scuba Adventure.
+Liveaboard itineraries to these dive sites are offered on MY Genesis 1, MV Marco Polo and Thailand Aggressor.

 Day Diving from Phuket